 By Phoenix of Elder Mountain Dreaming – One day, I found a little relief in a misunderstood Illumination, when an Asteroid #30 called Urania stumbled upon my life.
-She, who is conjunct my Midheaven and and my Pluto, gave me a very strong drive to find the highest octaves of the feminine Uranian energy held within Urania (most of my life).
+She, who is conjunct my Midheaven and my Pluto.
+That gave me a very strong drive to find the highest octaves of the feminine Uranian energy held within Urania (most of my life).
 Having Aphrodite/Venus karma this lifetime, it seemed like a match made in heaven to understand the mysteriously painstaking journey of the mystery of woman as a woman.

 If Uranus is the Thunder God (what the Chinese call the ‘Sound’ of Fire), certainly Urania is the “Lightening Strike” itself, which hits us to the ground with Illumination and divine wisdom,what is the modern ah ha moment and for some, the ah ha decade.
 Urania is the water (wisdom) that flows in the Uranus (Water Bearer’s) Cup.
 I have taken some basic findings bringing them together to understand where Urania began, what her various names (visions) have been, and where she had lived and gotten lost in the great desert of a man’s world.

-Urania is a philosophical Goddess who was demoted to Muse after religions replaced her with the Virgin Mary, but I don’t really follow those rules about the Goddess of who she is or was according to the patriarch, that is too corrupted, too lacking in her story.
-I am far past the divinity of self enlightenment words, and see who she was as the patron of both Astrology and Astronomy and the Constellations of Heaven.
+I don’t really follow those rules about the Goddess of who she is or was according to the patriarch, that is too corrupted, too lacking in her story.
+I am far past the divinity of self enlightenment words, and from what I see, she was as the patron of both Astrology and Astronomy and the Constellations of Heaven.
 That indeed is a high position to hold and makes her an original Goddess of Celestial Wisdom.
 And elements and celestial means Spirit.

 She is usually depicted with in a cloak embroidered with stars, and stares at the Heavens making her a night goddess.
 She is a Heavenly Goddess “without” a child in her arms, and more mature in ‘age’ than Venus and independently associated with Aphrodite.